 2010: Charles Washington, who founded Charles Town in 1786, began constructing his Early Classical Revival mansion, Happy Retreat, in 1780.
 Nearby at least seven other homes were constructed by Washington family members, including Charles’ brother George, who frequently visited Happy Retreat.
 The threat to Happy Retreat arose several years ago when the owners expressed their desire to sell the home and its 12.2 developable acres.
 Two other Washington family homes had just been lost to development, so the threat was all too real.
 To stave off a sale, the grassroots Friends of Happy Retreat began raising funds to keep the property under option.
 After four years, however, the group realized that it would be impossible for them to raise enough private funds to acquire and sustain it for public enjoyment.
 So the nonprofit is now seeking public partners to join them in a new initiative: to develop Charles Washington’s Happy Retreat into the centerpiece of heritage tourism in Charles Town.

-2010: Greenbrier County Public Library is a 1834 Adams style building in Greenbrier County and was significant as the “Library and Study for the Supreme Court of Appeals of Virginia” prior to West Virginia statehood in 1863.
+The Greenbrier County Public Library is an 1834 Adams style building in Greenbrier County and was significant as the “Library and Study for the Supreme Court of Appeals of Virginia” prior to West Virginia statehood in 1863.
 The building served as a Union hospital and barracks and still has soldier’s inscriptions on the interior walls.
 Owned by the town of Lewisburg since 1935, it was the Greenbrier County Library from 1941 until 2007.
-The building is reasonably stable, but interior floors have buckled due to water intrusion, and water pipes have burst from lack of heat.
-It needs a new roof and rehabilitation of windows and bathrooms.
-The New River Community and Technical College is interested in creating a student fine arts gallery and arts library here.
+When first listed, the building was reasonably stable, but interior floors had buckled due to water intrusion, and water pipes had burst from lack of heat.
+It needed a new roof and rehabilitation of windows and bathrooms.

 Wheeling, Ohio County